The Explore TV

 After exploring so many ruins and cenotes, we decided spend an entire day doing absolutely nothing..

-We went to Paradise Beach We spread out our towel, ordered a cold coconut, and let ourselves be carried away by the sound of the sea.
+We went to Paradise Beach We spread out our towel, ordered a cold coconut, and let the sound of the sea wash over us.

-The sand is so fine it’s like flour, and the water has that electric blue that looks filtered, it’s so beautiful.
-We spent the whole morning there reading, dozing, going into the water now and then, and watching the sky change colors.
+The sand is so fine it’s like powder, and the water has that electric blue that looks unreal.
+We spent the whole morning there reading, dozing, going in the water now and then, and watching the sky change colors.
 There can be sargassum, but in many areas they clean it up in the morning; we were really lucky and there was hardly any (it depends on the time of year).

 Watching the sunset from the sand, with a beer in hand, was the perfect ending to a day with no plans.